BaoBao0926/Paper_reproducing/README.md

 2.Use bidirectional SSM, which leads to a lots of similar works.

-I only see this Bilibili [video](https://www.bilibili.com/video/BV1hf421D7km?vd_source=80b346be9e1c1a93109688bf064e5be1).I found out about Mamba when I got to know Vim.
-This is not to hard because it is very similar with the relationship of Transformer and Vision Transformer.
+I only see this Bilibili [video](https://www.bilibili.com/video/BV1hf421D7km?vd_source=80b346be9e1c1a93109688bf064e5be1).
+I know Vim when I learn Mamba.
+This is not too hard because it is very similar with the relationship of Transformer and Vision Transformer.

 The official repository is [here](https://github.com/hustvl/Vim).